Almesaody/docs/content/features/pterodactyl/index.md

 * Example: https://panel.paymenter.org

-* Please note that you dont need a "/" at the end cause this breaks the System currently.
+* Please note that you dont need a "/" at the end.

-#### Step 3: Product settings
+### Configuring the product

 * After you have created an Product you need to go to the settings